durrantlab/subpex/README.md

      ___TODO: Erich: Which parameter specifically, for each file? pcoordlength is 3, number of frames in sample config files on order of tens of thousands.___
-3. Activate the WESTPA conda environment and run the init.sh file.
+3. Activate the WESTPA conda environment and source the init.sh file.
-4. Execute the `./init.sh` file.
+4. Execute the `. init.sh` file.
 Note that this will delete any data from previous SubPEx runs.

 ```bash